Transition of Care Programme

 We held a Transition of Care conference in London at The Royal College of General Practitioners on Friday 10th November 2017.

 It was a fantastic day with over 250 delegates joining us.
-Full notes from the day will be available soon.
+Please download the Transition of Care Conference Summary Notes and slides from the day from the download block below.

 Patient Leader, Ambassador, Young People and Palliative Care Advocate, Speaker and Blogger, Lucy Watts MBE opened the day as part of a panel session: ‘Young adulthood – Can we be skilled helpers?’.
 She has written a fantastic blog about the day which is available on her website.

 Hannah Phillips, QNI Project Advisory Group Member who spoke on ‘Transition through a patient’s eyes’ has also written an amazing blog post following the event.
 Hannah’s blog post, ‘Choosing to speak the truth in front of 200 people’ can be read on her website.

 We have produced an online learning resource, ‘Transition of Care Programme’ for community nurses, to help them understand the issues that young people (and their families) face.
 The resource aims to improve practice in this key area and improve the experience of young patients.

 Click on this link to open the resource: